 Gibson says the location for the facility was chosen based on a number of factors.

 “When constructing a facility with a range of wholesale options for different providers, you've really got to tick all the boxes.
 For example, Polaris isn't in a flight path or in any sort of flood zone where excess water would have an impact on the facility,” he says.

-Obviously, power proficiency is a massive concern when looking at data centre providers, and Gibson explains what makes Polaris a leader in this area.
+Obviously, power proficiency is a massive concern when looking at data center providers, and Gibson explains what makes Polaris a leader in this area.

-“Polaris is still the biggest data centre in Queensland in terms of power, with a current load capacity of about six megawatts with the opportunity for expansion, there are some other Queensland-based data centres coming to play, but Polaris is still the leader of the pack,” Gibson says.
+“Polaris is still the biggest data center in Queensland in terms of power, with a current load capacity of about six megawatts with the opportunity for expansion, there are some other Queensland-based data centers coming to play, but Polaris is still the leader of the pack,” Gibson says.

 “In its early ascension, the facility was also very new in how it was handling power with its diesel rotary UPS system.
 This power solution provided a way to enable a changeover from mains to backup in a matter of seconds.

 “Now, in its configuration of N+2, we've got a diverse range of feeders and we have different solutions to provide power points for clients, while still maintaining the SLA's which are required for everyone to have their equipment running optimally and with no downtime.

 Polaris is set up with its own physical fibre infrastructure from the data center to the CBD and into other locations while connecting with the major carriers, providing deployment of services as if connected to the internet directly.